-The Department of Natural Resources (DNR) is directed by state law to review and approve the sale of certain tax-forfeited lands.
-The county where the parcel is located makes a determination of whether or not the parcel will require DNR review.
+Certain types of tax-forfeited land may be withheld from the sale by the Department of Natural Resources (DNR).
+The county auditor must provide notice to the DNR of any lands eligible to be withheld or withdrawn from sale.
+The county where the parcel is located decides whether the parcel will require DNR review.